ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 the above `https://8.8.8.8/dns-query` example, that would be `8.8.8.8` on port `443`);

-2. create an authenticated TLS channel over the TCP connection (DNS-over-TLS uses TLS and DNS-over-HTTPS also uses TLS because HTTPS is HTTP over TLS);
+2. create a TLS channel over the TCP connection (DNS-over-TLS uses TLS and DNS-over-HTTPS also uses TLS because HTTPS is HTTP over TLS);

-3. create a DNS query for a testing domain and send the query using the rules defined by the specific protocol (DNS-over-TLS uses a straightforward algorithm for sending DNS messages while DNS-over-HTTPS encapsulates messages inside HTTP messages, so it is a bit more
+3. create a DNS query for `example.com` and send the query using the rules defined by the specific protocol (DNS-over-TLS uses a straightforward algorithm for sending DNS messages while DNS-over-HTTPS encapsulates messages inside HTTP messages, so it is a bit more